 Decision could open floodgates for other survivors to sue archdiocese

-The Newfoundland and Labrador Court of Appeal released its decision on Wednesday, overturning a previous decision by the province's Supreme Court.
+The Newfoundland and Labrador Court of Appeal released its decision Wednesday, overturning a decision by the province's Supreme Court.
 It's the first time the church has been held responsible for the abuses at Mount Cashel.

-It states that while the abuse was suffered at the hands of the Christian Brothers — who were not employees of the local archdiocese — it was the archdiocese who offered them the environment to commit crimes that went unpunished for decades.
+It states that while the abuse was suffered at the hands of the Christian Brothers — who were not employees of the local archdiocese — it was the archdiocese that offered them the environment to commit crimes that went unpunished for decades.

-"The Archdiocese exercised its authority over the Brothers and the orphanage in many ways, but it also provided the Brothers staffing Mount Cashel with the power, environment and tools to carry out their wrongdoing virtually undetected, while they were supposed to be carrying out the Archdiocese's legitimate objectives of caring for and educating the appellants," the decision reads.
+"The archdiocese exercised its authority over the Brothers and the orphanage in many ways, but it also provided the Brothers staffing Mount Cashel with the power, environment and tools to carry out their wrongdoing virtually undetected, while they were supposed to be carrying out the archdiocese's legitimate objectives of caring for and educating the appellants," the decision reads.

 We have immense sympathy for those who suffered in the past and continue to suffer, as a result of abuse.- Archbishop Peter Hundt

 The decision will pay dividends for the complainants in the case — victims who suffered abuse at Mount Cashel in the 1940s and 1950s.

 The four John Does had successfully sued the Christian Brothers, but had received small portions of the settlements before the organization ceased to exist.

 The largest amount owed to a survivor is more than $1.9 million, with just over $70,000 paid by the Christian Brothers.

 The decision could also prove beneficial for other people who have successfully sued the Christian Brothers over abuse at Mount Cashel but were never paid in full.